12 Genius Uses for Old Cell Phones

 Sell your cell

 If your discarded device is in good shape (and even if it’s not), it may be worth some bucks.
-Try selling directly to a buyer through Craigslist or eBay to reap the most cash.
+Try selling your old cell phone directly to a buyer through Craigslist or eBay to reap the most cash.
 Sites like sellcell.com and even retailers like Best Buy and Costco have buy-back programs.
 Bonus if you have the original packaging, cables, and cords.
 Colin White, SellCell.com’s managing director, told Business Insider, “Many Americans are looking for ways to earn some extra cash, especially in a sluggish economy…So, it is very surprising that consumers are literally sitting on billions of potential dollars in their unused smartphones and feature phones, often stashed away in boxes at home.”
-Find out which electronics you should buy used—and which you shouldn’t.
+Don’t forget that if you bought any of these electronics you could be owed big money!

 Let music soothe the soul

 Set up your old phone as an mp3 player.
 Then if you’re beach or poolside, there are no worries if it gets wet or sandy.
-Or use it as a radio; you can stream music via TuneIn Radio from all across the country.
+Or use it as a radio; you can stream music on your old cell phone via TuneIn Radio from all across the country.
+Just make sure you remember that this is the worst place to store your cell phones.

 Find your car

 Keep your old smartphone on a very cheap plan hidden in the back of your vehicle (make sure you keep it charging).
-Not only is it good to have a back up cell in case of an emergency, but you can also track your vehicle if it ever gets stolen.
+Not only is it good to use your old cell phone as backup in case of an emergency, but you can also track your vehicle if it ever gets stolen.
+Don’t miss the cell phone accessories that will make your life seriously easier.

 Take some photos

 Most smartphones and tablets work as compact cameras, too.
-Let younger children practice taking photos then learn to edit shots by downloading an app like Snapseed.
+Let younger children practice taking photos on old cell phones then learn to edit shots by downloading an app like Snapseed.
 Don’t forget to back up those photos to another device later.
-Check out these impressive iPhone hacks you never knew you needed.
+Check out these impressive iPhone hacks you never knew you needed, like finding a way to take more photos when your storage is full.

 Time to recycle

 Whatever you do, don’t throw those old phones in the trash.
-The Environmental Protection Agency estimates 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium can be saved from every one million phones recycled.
+The Environmental Protection Agency estimates 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium can be saved from every one million old cell phones recycled.
 Check out the EPA’s Electronics Donation and Recycling page to find out where to go and what to do.
-Next, don’t miss these other household items you had no idea you could reuse.
+Next, don’t miss the best ways to save your cell phone from water damage.